 Where you see a strong business leader DevOps takes hold.
 Some large European banks have recently appointed new CEO’s with determination and vision.
 They have championed the implementation of agile for business and DevOps for IT and this has permeated through the organization.
 If DevOps initiatives cannot be aligned to business vision and outcomes there is a possibility that the conversation can turn into a religious war between agile and waterfall.

 For organisations that are on the journey psychometric testing of new employees may be important to create new culture.
 Bringing in staff for their special technical skills without ensuring they are a cultural fit to the company can cause tension.
-It is integral that each member of the team has a common mentality and approach to DevOps.
+It is integral that each member of the team has a shared understanding of DevOps.

-Transformation change managers for large a multinational bank had some advice for those moving towards a DevOps culture.
+Transformation change managers from a large multinational bank had some advice for those moving towards a DevOps culture.

-- Create a picture of what good looks like by visiting organisations that are further ahead on their agile journey.
+- Create a picture of what good looks like by visiting or researching organisations that are further ahead on their agile journey.
+Don’t reference Spotify or Facebook.
+They don’t have legacy and have a different set of issues relating to how to put governance in place as they wish to IPO.

 - Create flat structures.
 CTO has 2 x ‘n’ reports, Product Owner (what) and Architect Owner (how). ‘n’ could be a division or a program.